Overview

 when asset management is not the most significant part of the relationship.

-Financial plans are priced according to the degree of complexity associated
+Therefore, financial plans are typically priced according to the degree of

-Fees are negotiable in limited circumstances as discussed further in Item 4.
+Fees are negotiable in limited circumstances as discussed in Item 4.

 Fee Billing

-Investment management fees are billed quarterly.
-The fee schedule is based
+Investment advisory fees are billed quarterly in arrears.
+The fee schedule is

-upon the average daily balance during the billing period.
-Fees are usually
+based upon the average daily balance during the billing period.
+Fees are

-deducted from a designated client account to facilitate billing.
-The client must
+usually deducted from a designated client account to facilitate billing.
+The client

 Fees for financial plans are billed upon delivery of the financial plan.